sebastienjj/reverse-engineer/README.md

 Browse to http://localhost:2000

 <!-- // some questions that needs to be answered// -->
-<h2> Questioned we asked ourselves while creating this project</h2>
+<h2> Questioned we asked ourselves while creating this project. </h2>

 What was your motivation?
-we enjoy art in our spare time.
-We enjoys doing various forms of arts and crafts, through the love for creating things in particular, we found that by working wholeheartedly in every task we do.
+<h3> we enjoy art in our spare time.
+We enjoys doing various forms of arts and crafts, through the love for creating things in particular, we found that by working wholeheartedly in every task we do. </h3>

-Why did you build this project? we built because we found a common interest where we can immerse ourselves in the project and not feel inadequate. we wanted from a place of love and understand with a good amount of obstacles and challenges.
+Why did you build this project?
+<h3> we built because we found a common interest where we can immerse ourselves in the project and not feel inadequate. we wanted from a place of love and understand with a good amount of obstacles and challenges.</h3>

 What problem does it solve?
-we created a space for sharing art work that is pandemic friendly that made our patrons feel safe to view our art gallery.
-We gave artist a medium to share their work without having to be in the gallery physically.
+<h3> we created a space for sharing art work that is pandemic friendly that made our patrons feel safe to view our art gallery.
+We gave artist a medium to share their work without having to be in the gallery physically.</h3>

 What did you learn?
-through the process of building the website we learned an array of things. as consumers first our initial thought was this would be easy as a drag and drop system but create a detailed wire-frame we soon learned that this was not the case.
-We learn how to implement source code, how to connect different branches and most importantly how to have our server up and running efficiently.
+<h3> Through the process of building the website we learned an array of things. as consumers first our initial thought was this would be easy as a drag and drop system
+but create a detailed wire-frame we soon learned that this was not the case.
+We learn how to implement source code, how to connect different branches and most importantly how to have our server up and running efficiently. </h3>

 <h2>Some Features</h2>